-Eligibility: Applicants must be college bound, female, high school seniors in Davidson County.
+Eligibility: Applicants must be college bound, high school seniors, who identify as female and are Davidson County residents.
 Recipients will be chosen based upon their essays answering the question “What policy or law in the United States would you change and why?”
 Essays will be evaluated on creative and critical thinking, practical application, style and writing mechanics.
 Consideration will be given to financial need.